benjaminogbonna/movie_classifier/README.md

-- `movieclassifier/`: The movie classifier embedded in a web application with update from sqlite database upon start
+- `movieclassifier/`: The movie classifier embedded in a web application with update from sqlite database.

 To run the web applications locally, `cd` into the respective directory (as listed above) and execute the main-application script, for example,